Free-flow toll motorways

 Like ordinary toll motorways, free-flow routes are signposted , so you'll always know beforehand that a toll section is coming up.
 They are signposted such on both the motorway itself, as well as approaching and at junctions.
 Free alternative routes are also signposted if you decide not to pay.

 Once you are on the motorway, you use them just like a free route.
-Overhead gantries record all passing vehicles using infra-red cameras (so work even in bad weather), and re linked to radar detectors that are able to detect télépéage tags.
+Overhead gantries record all passing vehicles using infra-red cameras (so work even in bad weather), and are linked to radar detectors that are able to detect télépéage tags.

 Paying your toll